 As a sturdy and versatile Pokémon, Blastoise can conquest the game all by itself, with a little help from HM slaves, while this is not recommended for beginning players, it goes to show that Blastoise can be a good fit for anyone.

 After choosing your starter and perhaps nicknaming it, you are free to exit the lab.
+But wait!
+Blue wants to test out his new Pokémon against yours!

 Rival Blue

-Rival Blue Professor Oak's Lab 1 Pokémon P175
+Professor Oak's Lab

 If you chose Bulbasaur...